 Consult a student advocate

-The Student Advocacy Program (SAP) has advocates who are specifically trained and experienced to help you through difficult situations.
+The Student Advocacy Office (SAO) has advocates who are specifically trained and experienced to help you through difficult situations.
 Our advocates help you through the entire process which includes meetings with associate deans, hearings, and appeals.